AVAnnotate/documentation/pages/templates.md

 Annotations may overlap in time and will appear in sequence in the interface according to the earliest start time.

 **Spreadsheet Header** <br>
-**Start Time:**  marks the point in time in minutes and seconds that is the target of an annotation. <br>
+**Start Time:**  Marks the point in time in minutes and seconds that is the target of an annotation. <br>
-**End Time:**  may be the same as start time for a point in time or may correspond to the end of a range of time that is the target of the annotation. <br>
+**End Time:**  May be the same as start time for a point in time or may correspond to the end of a range of time that is the target of the annotation. <br>
 **Annotation:** This is the body of the annotation (e.g., transcription, notes on environmental sounds, formal features, etc.) Basic HTML tags are allowed in the body of annotations including: `b`
 `em`
 `i`